Black Lives Matter

-We are educators.
-We cannot independently repair deeply rooted social and political systems on our own.
-But we can make a dent in them in higher education, the realm in which we have sway.
+As a university we cannot repair deeply rooted social and political structures on our own, but we can influence them in higher education.
 Our role in addressing issues of race and ethnic discrimination is key – the knowledge we produce and share, and the way we operate, can contribute towards achieving the change that is necessary.

 - Black students are more likely to engage and participate in their university studies but a larger proportion obtain lower-level degrees and have lower satisfaction (The Independent, Oct 2019).

 - In 2016/17, black graduates earned the lowest graduate salaries and experienced the worst graduate outcomes (GOV.UK, Jun 2019).

 - There are only 40 black women out of 19,285 UK professors (of which 12,975 are white males, 4,560 white women and 90 black males) (THE, Jun 2020).

 - The UK Government has published their 'Disparities in the risk and outcomes of COVID-19' report.
 This shows that the death rates of black men are 3.9 times higher than that of white men, and the death rates of black women 3.3 times higher than that of white women.

 - Met police officers were shown to be twice as likely to issue fines to black people over COVID-19 lockdown breaches (The Guardian, June 2020).